heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 After you provide your app access key id and secret access key, install and run `dataservice_read_example` APK, the main UI screen displays a message `Reading the partition data from the specified catalog completed successfully`.
 If you encounter an error, please check the device's logcat for the error message.

-> **Note:** you can run `CMake` command directly from the `<olp-edge-sdk-root>/examples/dataservice-read/` folder if you have already built and installed HERE OLP Edge SDK C++ libraries for Android.
+> **Note:** you can run `CMake` command directly from the `<olp-edge-sdk-root>/examples/dataservice-read/` folder if you have already built and installed HERE OLP SDK for C++ libraries for Android.
 Make sure you provide the correct path to the `LevelDB` library and `EDGE_SDK_NETWORK_PROTOCOL_JAR` parameter in the `CMake` command, invoked by the `build/examples/dataservice-read/android/app/build.gradle` script.

 ## Building and running on iOS

-This example shows how to integrate the HERE OLP Edge SDK C++ libraries into a basic iOS application written in Objective-C language and read data from a catalog layer and partition.
+This example shows how to integrate the HERE OLP SDK for C++ libraries into a basic iOS application written in Objective-C language and read data from a catalog layer and partition.

 ### Prerequisites